Sbozzolo/kuibit/README.md

 ## Tests

-`PostCactus` comes with a suite of unit tests.
+`kuibit` comes with a suite of unit tests.
 To run the tests, (in a poetry shell),
 ```sh
 poetry run python -m unittest
 ```